pfalkingham/BlenderLiggghtsVis/README.md

 	-- file name parsing more robust
 	-- unknown attributes
 - read binary files
+- add a clear referrence button?
+Not super necessary (no realy penalty to keeping reference, and can overwrite at any time), but a bit cleaner.
-- make sure reference is applied to current frame when you click set reference ~~- cache files.  maybe dynamically keep track of RAM?  maybe enter size of cache first? dunno.
+~~- make sure reference is applied to current frame when you click set reference~~ ~~- cache files.  maybe dynamically keep track of RAM?  maybe enter size of cache first? dunno.
 It's _very_ slow at the moment.~~
   ~~-- a button to flush cache would be useful to do before rendering maybe.~~